 Monitor your usage of apps to drive insights

-In addition to discovering Shadow IT, monitoring app usage across your organization using Microsoft Cloud App Security can help your organization as you move to take full advantage of the promise of cloud applications.
+In addition to discovering Shadow IT, monitoring app usage across your organization using Microsoft Defender for Cloud Apps can help your organization as you move to take full advantage of the promise of cloud applications.
 It can help keep you in control of your assets through improved visibility into activity and increase the protection of critical data across cloud applications.
-Monitoring app usage in your organization using MCAS can help you answer the following questions:
+Monitoring app usage in your organization using Defender for Cloud Apps can help you answer the following questions:

 - What unsanctioned apps are employees using to store data in?

 - Where and when is sensitive data being stored in the cloud?

 - Who is accessing sensitive data in the cloud?

 "With Defender for Cloud Apps, we can quickly spot anomalies and take action." --- Eric LePenske, Senior Manager, Information Security, Accenture

 There are many aspects to implementing a hybrid Identity solution, but this four-step checklist will help you quickly accomplish an identity infrastructure that will enable users to be more productive and secure.

 - Establish one identity for every user automatically